 Does Divorce Have Special Impact on African American Boys?

-I can find nothing on the Internet on the subject of “Divorce & ‘Black’ Boys.”
-I do not think there is any scientific study on the effects of divorce on black boys.
+I can find nothing on the Internet on the subject of “African American Boys and divorce.”
+I do not think there is any scientific study on the effects of divorce on black boys, in fact.
 I could be wrong.
 But it strikes me that this demographic is one of the most invisible in the divorce industry.
 When people think of divorce and the impact divorce has and the damage it does, hardly ever do they think of it from the perspective of a “black” boy or a “black” child for that matter.

 I find this very curious.